Łuków

-Łuków is a city in eastern Poland with 30,727 inhabitants (as of January 1, 2005).
-Since 1999, it has been situated in the Lublin Voivodeship, previously it had belonged to the Siedlce Voivodeship (between 1975–1998).
+Łuków is a town in the Lublin Voivodeship in eastern Poland with 30,727 inhabitants (as of January 1, 2005).
 It is the capital of Łuków County.

 The town has an area of 35.75 km2, of which forests make up 13%. Łuków is located on the Southern Krzna river, at approximately 160 meters above sea level.
 For 500 years Łuków, together with neighboring towns Siedlce and Radzyń Podlaski, was part of Lesser Poland, and was located in the extreme northeastern corner of the province.
 Some time in the 19th century, it became associated with another historical region of Poland, Podlasie.

 Etymology

 The name of the town first appeared in documents in 1233 (Castelani nostri de Lucow). Łuków comes from Old Slavic word łuk, which means "a place located in a wetland".